hangwl/DataScience/README.md

 ### MovingAverage (MA) Process

 The moving average model is simply a linear combination of random error terms.
-Therefore, our dependent variable depends on the current and previous values of the random error terms, which are white noise..
+Therefore, our dependent variable depends on the current and previous values of the random error terms, which are white noise.

+## Simple Forecast

+Suppose we know the true generating process, we can obtain a simple forecast for period t+1 via its respective forecast function.
+In j-step ahead forecasts, given that the forecast function yield a convergent sequence of forecasts, the conditional forecast of y_{t+j} converges to unconditional expectation.

+## Forecast Evaluation

+To evaluate our forecasts, we can apply a iterative scheme to use 90% of our observations to estimate the competing models.
+That is, we can easily calculated the 1-step ahead forecast errors for e_{t=91} since we already know the realization of y_{t=91}.
+We then do the same for t=92, t=93, ..., and obtain 10 forecast errors for our model(s).

+The evaluation criterion depends is subjective.
+Some examples are:
+* Mean Squared Error (MSE)
+* Mean Error (ME)
+* Mean Percentage Error (MPE)
+* Mean Absolute Error (MAE)
+* Mean Absolute Percentage Error (MAPE)

+## Box-Jenkins Approach

+The general time series forecast procedure is as follows:

+1. Identification
+   * consider stationarity
+     * if non-stationary, consider taking the (first) difference on our y variable
+       * see unit root tests
+     * if stationary, consider correlograms to decide models and order of lags
+2. Estimation
+   * if model cannot be decided in stage 1, use AIC (or BIC) criterion
+   * run regressions
+3. Diagnostic Checking
+   * we need to include AR and MA terms to ensure that the residual terms are effectively white noise
+     * the coefficients of the p and q lags must be significant, but the interim lags need not be (skip them if they are not useful)
+     * Test the residuals
+4. Forecasting (either 1-step ahead or j-step ahead)